Modeling temporal hypergraphs: RHEM for temporal hypergraphs

 Models for static (time-independent) hypergraphs, like the bipartite configuration model, often constrain the probability space to reproduce the observed degree sequence exactly or in expectation.
 In the logic of temporal hypergraph models we can obtain a skewed degree distribution by a preferential attachment mechanism, letting nodes with a larger number of past events be selected as participants of the next events with a higher probability.
 This can be achieved by a temporal hyperedge statistic $x(I,E_{<t})$ counting the past events of the nodes in $I$.
 Since we also consider preferential attachment for higher-order subsets (e.\,g., pairs and triples), we introduce \emph{subset repetition of order $k$}, for varying $k\geq 1$, by

 (The index set $\binom{I}{k}$ is the set of all subsets of size $k$, that is, $\binom{I}{k}=\{I'\subseteq I\colon |I'|=k\}$.)
 We point out that the previously discussed $degsum$ statistic is identical to $subrep^{(1)}$.
+In general, subset repetition of order $k$ on a set of nodes $I$ is the sum of the prior degrees over all $k$-element subsets of $I$.
 Figure~\ref{fig:illustration} illustrates subset repetition of order one, two, and three.
-For example, subset repetition of order one takes higher values on the hyperedge $I'=\{D,E,F\}$ while subset repetition of order three is higher for $I=\{A,B,C\}$, while both hyperedges have the identical value for subset repetition of order two.
+For example, subset repetition of order one takes higher values on the hyperedge $I'=\{D,E,F\}$, subset repetition of order three is higher for $I=\{A,B,C\}$, and both hyperedges have the identical value for subset repetition of order two.

-Model~3 in Table~\ref{tab:models_main} reveals that the \emph{Les Mis\'erables} data provides evidence for preferential attachment of subsets containing one, two, and three actors.
+Models reported in Table~\ref{tab:models_subrep} reveal that the \emph{Les Mis\'erables} data provides evidence for preferential attachment of subsets containing one, two, and three actors.
 Individual actors with a higher number of past events are selected into future events with a higher probability.
 Controlling for this individual popularity effect, pairs of actors that co-appear in more previous chapters are jointly selected into future chapters with a higher probability.
 Controlling for individual and pairwise popularity effects, triples of actors that co-appear in more previous chapters tend to co-appear in future chapters with a higher probability.

+Theoretically, we may increase the order of the subset repetition statistic up to the maximum size of hyperedges (beyond which the statistic is necessarily zero).
+However, in practice estimation becomes unstable, or does not converge at all, if interaction among subsets of size $k$ is too sparse in the given data and if subset repetition of order $k$ or higher is included in the model (see the discussion of this aspect given in \cite{lerner2023relational}).
+When we fit models with subset repetition of higher and higher order to the \emph{Les Mis\'erables} data, we find that already subset repetition of order four is non-significant and starting from subset repetition of order six, the estimation does not converge.
+We point out that \cite{lerner2023micro} estimated subset repetition up to order ten in a coauthoring network in which hyperedge sizes (i.\,e., number of authors per paper) up to 20 or beyond are rather frequent.